 What Wages and Benefits Can I Expect?

 The median wage in 2016 for Computer and Information Systems Managers in California is $157,401 annually, or $75.68 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Most employers provide medical and dental insurance as well as vacation, sick leave, and retirement benefits.
 Many also offer vision and life insurance.
 Those in higher-level positions may receive additional benefits such as expense accounts and stock option plans.

 What is the Job Outlook?

 The outlook is quite good for Computer and Information Systems Managers.
 With the increased reliance on computers, networks, the Internet, and intranets, there will be a steady demand for qualified, experienced Managers who understand the advantages and limitations of a wide variety of technology solutions.

 Computer technology is a rapidly changing field.
 It is imperative that the Manager stays current with changing standards, hardware platforms, and networking equipment, as well as software and programming languages.
 This will put a premium upon the more highly educated and skilled manager.

 Projections of Employment

-In California, the number of Computer and Information Systems Managers is expected to grow faster than average growth rate for all occupations.
-Jobs for Computer and Information Systems Managers are expected to increase by 22.2 percent, or 10,400 jobs between 2012 and 2022.
+In California, the number of Computer and Information Systems Managers is expected to grow much faster than average growth rate for all occupations.
+Jobs for Computer and Information Systems Managers are expected to increase by 30.3 percent, or 15,200 jobs between 2014 and 2024.